Living-with-machines/lwm_ARTIDIGH_2020_OCR_impact_downstream_NLP_tasks/README.md

 ### Language model notebooks

-- These notebooks rely on having a pre-trained LM to fine-tune.
+The notebooks for the Language Model evaluation rely on having a pre-trained Language Model to fine-tune.
 This language model will be released alongside a forthcoming paper.
-This notebook will be updated once this has been released.
+This notebook will be updated once this has been released with instructions on how to fine tune the language model.

 ## Acknowledgements